 Archway is an incentivized smart contract platform that rewards developers that build on the network with baked in incentives and rewards.

 The Archway Mission

 The overarching goal of Archway is to foster an array of diverse and sustainable applications by empowering and rewarding developers that build on the network.

 The internet helped democratize access to information, but it hasn't fully democratized access to capital and value.
-The mission of Archway is to give access to entrepreneurs and developers worldwide lack access to the same opportunities as their counterparts in more developed nations.
+The mission of Archway is to give access to entrepreneurs and developers worldwide who lack access to the same opportunities as their counterparts in more developed nations.

-Built into the protocol itself, Archway rewards developers based on the value and impact of their dapp rather than based on someone's connections or close ties to funding.
+Built into the protocol, Archway rewards developers based on the value and impact of their dapp rather than based on someone's connections or close ties to funding.
 This will level the playing field for many locked out of the world of raising capital.

 Archway creates a Cosmos SDK-based chain with support for WASM smart contract execution that rewards developers for using the deployed smart contracts.

-The Archway protocol uses CosmWasm, WebAssembly (Wasm), and Rust.
-Over 40 high-level programming languages support Wasm, including C and C++, Python, Go, Rust, Java, and PHP.
+The Archway protocol uses CosmWasm, WebAssembly (Wasm), Go, and Rust.
+Over 40 high-level programming languages support Wasm, including C and C++, TypeScript, Python, and Java.

 Difference Between Smart Contracts and Cosmos Chains